alvachon/norminette_checklist_ADHD_FRIENDLY/README.md

 # 👁️👄👁️ norminette_checklist_ADHD_FRIENDLY
 Easy to look, easy to understand.
+42 Quebec
 # Denomination

 ➡️ s_ = structure, need a tab, 1 space in the type\